mavlink/mavlink-devguide/en/guide/message_signing.md

 Autopilots that don't offer MAVLink over USB might create a module that can set the secret key from a command line interface (e.g. the NSH Shell).

+> [!TIP]
-> **Tip** We recommend that GCS implementations should generate the secret key and share this with connected systems over a secure link (e.g. USB).
+> We recommend that GCS implementations should generate the secret key and share this with connected systems over a secure link (e.g. USB).
 > The receiving system may be configured to ignore message signatures on the secure channel (i.e. accept all [signed](#accept_signed_packets), [unsigned](#accepting_unsigned_packets) or [incorrectly signed](#accepting_incorrectly_signed_packets) packets), so that it is possible to reset a key that has been lost or corrupted.

 ## Logging